abhishek-ghose/blog/_posts/2017-04-26-hello-new-blog.markdown

 Either platforms have their own systems tied to them (like blogger) or there are third party plug-n-play systems like [Disqus](https://disqus.com/) and [Discourse](https://www.discourse.org/).
 Maybe I shouldn’t bundle them together since Disqus receives a lot of hate (albeit easy to set up), while Discourse receives more of critique for their idiosyncratic system, if that: many people seem to like it.
 Personally, I almost like it.

 There are several self-hosted solutions in this category too, and I am going to try one of those: [Isso](https://posativ.org/isso/).
 Will take a while to get it running I suppose.
 I’ve had this small-ish Linode server running forever, for which I convince myself to pay as an emergency back-up machine.
 You know, for times when I'd need to save the world by running a few experiments.
-In times like those, you don't want to delay matters by looking for machines to run them on.
-You would be surprised to know that need has never come up.
+In such times, you don't want to be caught looking for machines to run them on.
+Imagine how stupid you'd look.
+Well, you would be surprised to know that need has never come up.
 So its going to become useful soon by hosting some comments.

 See you later then?
 <br>